orsonteodoro/gcf2/README.md

 contain static-libs which may have compiler specific IR (Intermediate Representation) which may not be compatible.
-To maximize compatibility when linking static-libs, LTO is disabled or uses the same IR as the chosen default systemwide LTO.
+To maximize compatibility when linking static-libs, LTO is disabled or uses the same IR as the chosen default systemwide LTO used for @world.

-If LTO was never applied due to it previously placed in no-data list or was a new package, but placed later in the lto-agnostic lists after running `gen_lto_pkg_lists.sh`, you may re-enable the lto USE flag and re-emerge those packages afterwards.
+If LTO was never applied due to it previously placed in no-data list or was a new package, but placed later in the lto-agnostic lists after running `gen_lto_pkg_lists.sh`, you may re-enable the lto USE flag and re-emerge those packages afterwards with LTO.
 If it was later placed in lto-restricted, you can only enable LTO for that particular package if there is no hard dependence on CC_LIBC compiler for packages that use it as a static-libs dependency.